thoschr/kalendar/README.md

 # Kalendar

 Kalendar is a Gregorian calendar application written in C++ with the QT library for the gui.
 This project **is not related** with KDE, but this desktop environment is the main target of this project.
-I'm try to keep Kalendar as simple as possible and I want to avoid annoying dependencies (so you can easly install it everywhere).
+I'm trying to keep Kalendar as simple as possible and I want to avoid annoying dependencies (so you can easly install it everywhere).

 **The project is currently under development** and requires a lot of work to be ready for the first release.
 Stay tuned.